 Make Your Own Paper Christmas Ornaments

-When I made my paper pumpkins for fall a few weeks ago I really didn’t think they’d be shared thousands and thousands of times!
-After a few emails and some comments and questions from Girl Scout Leaders and Teachers, I thought I’d try a similar craft for the holidays.
-So, after a few trials, I perfected these DIY paper Christmas ornaments, which were inspired by the paper pumpkins.
+When we made paper pumpkins for fall we really didn’t think they’d be shared thousands and thousands of times!
+After a few emails and some comments and questions from Girl Scout Leaders and Teachers, this is a similar craft for the holidays.
+So, after a few trials, we perfected these DIY paper Christmas ornaments, which were inspired by the paper pumpkins.

-I took the time and played around with width, length, and paper type.
-Finally, I think I found the right DIY formula.
-I ended up liking the metallic scrapbook paper the best.
-It’s sturdy and I think will store nicely without getting damaged.
-So, here is my detailed tutorial for the paper Christmas ornament sphere.
-I tried to take several pictures to make it easy to follow.
+In order to create the best instructions, I took the time and played around with width, length, and paper type.
+Finally, we found the right DIY formula.
+Metallic scrapbook paper looks the best.
+It’s sturdy and will store nicely without getting damaged.
+So, here is a detailed tutorial for the paper Christmas ornament sphere with several pictures to make it easy to follow.

 How to Make Them